kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 When you click on a portfolio thumbnail you want to be taken to the large image of the portfolio piece.

+So when we click on one of the players on our team page, we will get taken to that player page.

-modify your fragment of code to look like this:
+Modify your fragment of code to look like this:

+`page-portfolio.php`

 ```php
  <p><a href="<?php the_permalink(); ?>"><img src="<?php echo $thumbnail_url[0]; ?>" alt="<?php the_title(); ?> graphic"></a></p>
         <h4><a href="<?php the_permalink(); ?>"><?php the_title(); ?></a></h4>
 ```

-## Fix wrong link to single.php page
+## Single Page for Portfolio

+So WordPress is following the WordPress template hierarchy but since we have a different layout for our player page, we need to created a new template.

 We need it to go to a different single template, one that we will build now.
 This `single.php` page will be just for our portfolio section.

-## Single Page for Portfolio

 Save `page-full-width.php` as `single-portfolio.php`

 * we will remove the template comment at the top.
 Why
   - because of the naming convention (hierarchy) WordPress uses.
 The `single-` followed by the name of the page will automatically work

-We want our `full page` to have
+We want our `full player page` to have

 * Large image on the left
 * meta data about the image on the right